-Be in compliance with the requirements of the Government Accounting return; and actuarially required contributions to the JPFPF over the next 30 years based on the JPFPF's latest valuations and actuarial assumptions.
+3. Provide information indicating the projected assets, liabilities and actuarially required contributions to the JPFPF over the next 30 years based on the JPFPF's latest valuations and actuarial assumptions.

-2. Report funding status, contribution rates and expected normal cost of new benefits earned using both the current assumed rate of return on investments and the greater of 5.4% or an assumed discount rate that is 200 basis points less than the JPFPF's assumed rate of timely basis on its website prior actuarial studies and reports in order that accurate comparisons can be made, minutes of its meetings for the past 3 years on a rolling basis, and copies of all reports or studies commissioned by the JPFPF that are matters of public interest, including experience studies and investment performance reports.
+F. In addition to the above information, the JPFPF shall also make available on a timely basis on its website prior actuarial studies and reports in order that accurate comparisons can be made, minutes of its meetings for the past 3 years on a rolling basis, and copies of all reports or studies commissioned by the JPFPF that are matters of public interest, including experience studies and investment performance reports.